-It’s just complete comfort food to me.
+A loaf of banana bread is just complete comfort food to me.
 The smell as it’s baking, the butter melting into the warm slice and that magnificent taste; it doesn’t get any more satisfying than that.

 SAVE THIS CHOCOLATE CHIP BANANA BREAD TO YOUR FAVORITE PINTEREST BOARD!

 I, myself have made quite a few loaves of it in my day.
 I think this Blueberry Banana Bread was one of my favorites.
 Who knew that combining blueberries with bananas would be so good??

 Chocolate and bananas always go so well together, too!
 But why just have chocolate when you can make it Double Chocolate Banana Bread?
 I mean, DUH!
 Or, if you’d rather be a little more health-conscious and feel like you’re doing your body good while eating a few more slices, then this Quinoa Banana Bread is for you.